kna2121/ClearClaim-COMS4152/README.md

 Cucumber user stories can be found in our features/.feature files.
 ## User Testing
-On the homepage, upload the provided sample pdf file which can be found under `spec/fixtures/Dave_Doe_EOB_input.pdf`.
+On the homepage, upload any of the 3 provided sample pdf files which can be found under `spec/fixtures/`.
 Then Analyze Document > Generate Appeal.
 You can then download the appeal letter as a .docx and customize it further.
 ### Targeted Denial Logic Tests